 On two subsequent occasions, the Leadership Development Report process will be repeated but the report produced will be a Leadership Evolution Report which builds on the Leadership Development Report and provides additional plots to show progress from the previous report(s).
 A table maps the percentage strength the leader demonstrates against each of the 26 behavior statements over the period.

-The LER uses a standard leadership values template.
+The Leadership Evolution Report uses a standard leadership values template.
 Clients can choose to customise this template at additional cost.
 Leaders are asked to go to a password-protected website to select ten values that most represent their operating style.
 They are then asked to rate themselves against a number of set leadership behaviours to state whether they believe these are strengths or areas for development.
 Fifteen to twenty assessors, chosen by the leader, select ten values that represent the leader’s operating style; ten values they believe are important for the leader to help them become the best leader they can be; rate the leader against a number of leadership behaviours; and any other comments they wish to give as feedback to the leader.
-The values and behaviours chosen by the leader and the assessors are mapped to the Seven Levels of Leadership Consciousness.
+The values and behaviours chosen by the leader and the assessors are mapped to the Barrett Leadership Model.

 The LER should be analysed by a coach to highlight key strengths and development areas and progress made, as appropriate and is debriefed in a two-to-three hour feedback session.
 The leader and the coach together build and monitor a detailed action plan to improve the performance of the leader over the period.